abalajiksh/mysite/content/posts/Murakamis-Running-Book.md

 Murakami's mantra as he is running marathons is:

->"I’m not a human.
+>"*I’m not a human.
 I’m a piece of machinery.
 I don’t need to feel a thing.
-Just forge on ahead."
+Just forge on ahead.*"

 While I don't have any mantras like that for cycling, it makes sense on some level.
 One of the oldest questions in Eastern Philosophy is the Identity of Self, "Who am I?".
 Depending on your philosophical inclination, you have variegated answers to that question.
 Whether any of it is metaphysically accurate, I have given up on, for I don't enjoy judging.
 My answer has developed over the period of the last 7 years, and I don't contemplate on this anymore.
 Murakami writes: